exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 We would rather avoid more complex constraints than a set of one dimensional numeric ranges.
 Generalizing the constraints into two or more dimensions is similar to inventing additional parameters by linearly combining the existing ones, except that the potential new parameter is easier to share across the ~120 basepair classes.

-TODO trans + YPR demo image
+TODO trans + Yaw/Pitch/Roll demo image

 ### Hydrogen bond lengths and angles